 Through the cognitive impairment program, the Commission is supporting health service organisations to improve the safety and quality of health care for people with cognitive impairment.

-Many hospitals already have initiatives in place to improve the recognition and care of people with cognitive impairment.
-If you would like to submit a summary of your organisation's initiatives for publication on the cognitivecare.gov.au site submit your story or email email@example.com.
+As part of the Caring for Cognitive Impairment Campaign many hospitals shared their initiatives to improve the recognition and care of people with cognitive impairment.
+Stories about your initiatives are still welcome; to share your organisation's initiatives for publication on the cognitivecare.gov.au site submit your story or email email@example.com.